Antonín Dvořák: Other works

 From other works that show the influence of Czech folk rhythms and melodic shapes, perhaps the best known examples are the two sets of Slavonic Dances.
 The first book, Op.
 46 (1878), is predominantly Czech in form.
 It was created for piano duet (one piano, four hands), but Dvořák then orchestrated the entire set, completing it the same year.
 The second book, Op.
 72 (also composed originally for piano four hands), composed eight years later, includes forms native to other Slavic lands Serbia, Poland and Ukraine, although some "merge characteristics of more than one dance".
 Dvořák did not use actual folk tunes, but created his own themes in the style of traditional folk music, using the rhythms of original folk dances.

 A work that does not fit in the other categories is the Symphonic Variations of 1877.
 Orchestral variations on an original theme, composed as a freestanding work, were a rather unusual genre.
 Originally unsuccessful and revived only after ten years, it has since established itself in the repertoire.

 Notable students

 Legacy

-German composer Magdalene Schauss-Flake (1921-2008) composed Variationen ueber ein Thema von Anton Dvork for trumpet and trombone.

-Dvořák's "Largo" from the New World Symphony was one of several pieces performed in a Japanese internment camp in Sumatra by a vocal orchestra made up of female prisoners of war on 27 December 1943.
+The Antonín Dvořák Museum in Prague contains many manuscripts and correspondence of the composer, along with a significant part of Dvořák’s score archive and library.

 The 1980 film Concert at the End of Summer is based on Dvořák's life.
 Dvořák was played by Josef Vinklář.
 The 2012 television film The American Letters focuses on Dvořák's love life.
 Dvořák is played by Hynek Čermák.
 Ian Krykorka has written a number of children's books based on some of Dvořák's operas.
 Josef Škvorecký wrote Dvorak in Love about his life in America as Director of the National Conservatory for Music.

 Asteroid 2055 Dvořák, discovered by Luboš Kohoutek, is named in his honor.

-Dvořák was also an avid train spotter, collecting the engine numbers of the express trains from Prague to Vienna and Dresden and also spent considerable time with closely watched trains in New York.
-He was said to find much inspiration from them in his compositions.
+Dvorak (Anton) Park in Chicago's Pilsen Historic District is also named after the composer.